ecosur-sistemas-complejos/MultiGame/README.txt

     B.  A JMS user must be created in the file-realm for secure messaging.
         1. Click on the "file" security realm.
         2. Click on manage existing users.
-        3. Add the user "MultiGame" with any password (authentication is not checked by password for a MessageBean.
+        3. Add the user "j2ee" with any password (authentication is not checked by password for a MessageBean.
     C.  At least one user must be created in the "file-realm" of JAAS for logging in and playing the games.